“Everyone has what it takes

 Bread flour

-KEY TIP: Protein gives the sourdough starter and dough enough strength to rise a loaf of artisan bread without adding yeast.
-Without this level of protein, you may get a bubbly starter but your loaf will be too relaxed, like a weak muscle, unable to rise your bread.
+KEY TIP: Protein gives the dough enough strength to rise a loaf of artisan bread without adding yeast.
+Without enough protein, you may get a bubbly starter but your loaf will be too relaxed and, like a weak muscle, unable to do any heavy lifting.

 Bodybuilders rely on protein to build their muscles, so do the gluten bonds in sourdough!!

 Bread mixes don’t require as much protein to be inherent within the flour.
-They’re designed to be used with bakers yeast and the protein content of the flour is often around 8%.
+They’re designed to be used with bakers yeast and the protein content of the flour itself is often around 8%.
 The protein level written on the box is for the entire bread mix, not just the flour.
 So, sometimes the box may say 13% protein, but that’s not in the flour on its own, it’s including all the add-ins.
-Seeds can boost the protein count to 13% but seeds don’t feed the sourdough to make it strong enough to rise your bread.
+Seeds can boost the protein count to 13% but seeds don’t make the dough strong enough to rise your bread.
 The flour does.
 So it’s the protein content of the flour that matters.

 Flour types